dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-One common way to measure the innovative capacity of a city is to count the number of residents who are granted patents.
+Economists have long seen innovation and technological among the most powerful drivers of economic development and wealth.
+Therefore, in order to assess the impact of multinationals on their host economies we looked at innovation in cities across the globe.
+One crude way to measure the innovative capacity of cities and regions is to count the number of patents granted to their residents/inventors.

 Based on this statistic, local economies are extremely unequal in their innovation potential.
-The colours on the globe represent the patent counts in 2015, by region.
-While some regions are innovation hubs, most of the emerged land has no patent [7].
+The colours on the globe represent regional patent counts in 2015.
+While some regions are innovation hubs, most of the emerged land has no patent at all [5].

 [7]: http://www.patentsview.org/download/ "Data from the US Patents and Trademark Office"